JMcInerneyLab/groot/readme.md

 Preparing your data
 -------------------

-Gʀᴏᴏᴛ follows a pretty-much linear workflow, execute the following command to find out where we're at:
+Gʀᴏᴏᴛ follows a linear workflow, execute the `status` command to find out where we're at:

 ```bash
 $   status